--Front seat belt pretensioners
+-Seat belt pretensioners

-The driver and front passenger's seat belt pretensioners are designed to be activated in response to a severe frontal impact.
+The driver and passenger's seat belt pretensioners are designed to be activated in response to a severe frontal impact.

-When the airbag sensor detects the shock of a severe frontal impact, the front seat belts are quickly drawn back in by the retractors so that the belts snugly restrain the front seat occupants.
+When the airbag sensor detects the shock of a severe frontal impact, the seat belts are quickly drawn back in by the retractors so that the belts snugly restrain the occupants.

-The front seat belt pretensioners are activated even with no passenger in the front seat.
+The seat belt pretensioners are activated even with no passenger in the seat.